Your stickiest tortilla challenges, solved!

 As a multifunctional food, tortillas deliver on the grab-and-go promise consumers seek with the added benefit of being suitable for breakfast, lunch, dinner or anything in between.
 Essentially, they’re the ideal blank canvas to cure any craving.

 Creating this canvas is not without its challenges, though.
 Tortilla producers looking to capitalize on this strong demand need to check certain boxes to develop winning products.
 For starters, they need to excel at achieving the sensory properties that make tortillas so appealing: irresistibly soft, fluffy (not sticky or gummy) and flexible, able to wrap up their fillings without cracking or breaking.
-These key properties then need to withstand an extended shelf life while still maintaining freshness.
+These key properties should then go hand in hand with long-lasting freshness.
 And of course, these results need to be replicated, batch after batch, in order to produce a high quality, consistently delicious tortilla.

 The outside of the tortilla package matters, too.
 The clean label trend is increasingly important to consumers – this is the case across a broad range of foods – and it’s another factor to consider for producers.